-Finally, still in campaigning mode, the column championed, directly and indirectly, the introduction of restrictions on the use of motor vehicles in towns and cities (“A first blast of the hooter against the monstrous regiment of cyclists”, “Car wars”, “Brit crits nix car wreck sex flick”).
+Finally, still in campaigning mode, City of Words championed, directly and indirectly, the introduction of restrictions on the use of motor vehicles in towns and cities (“A first blast of the hooter against the monstrous regiment of cyclists”, “Car wars”, “Brit crits nix car wreck sex flick”).
 It discussed the plight of ethnic minorities and the survival of pre-industrial forms of life (“Lessons from lost tribes”, “Getting to know Nunavut”, “It’s guns that do the talking, books that set men free”, “The joy of weaving”, “Postcards from the ice age”).
 And it mourned the fate of non-human primates and other endangered species (“Felling trees and killing chimpanzees”, “Orang-utans in Hollywood”, “Labour’s white rhino at London Zoo”, “Where the eagle flies”).

 Today the UN, despite much talk, remains unreformed, and weaker by the day.
 Cars and trucks still rule the road in Britain, as elsewhere.
 Societies and cultures on the global periphery are disappearing faster than ever.
 The great apes face extinction.
 And the world is awash with small arms and other weaponry.

 Yet it may be too soon to say that these are all lost causes.
 The world is wide; the road is long.